mhutter/terraform-k3s-hcloud/README.md

 ## Day two operations

-### Replacing the server
+### Replacing the controller

-The Server can just be replaced at any time.
+The Controller can just be replaced at any time.
 All data is persisted onto an external disk.
-To be on the safe side, stop the `k3s` service on the server before shutting it down.
+To be on the safe side, stop the `k3s` service on the Controller before shutting it down.

 ### Replacing a node